Floer cohomology in the mirror of the projective plane and a binodal cubic curve: The fiber of and its tropicalization

-We take the view that this map $\Log: (\C^*)^n \to \R^n$ is the projection map of a special Lagrangian fibration.
-Its fibers are the tori defined by fixing the modulus of each complex coordinate.
+The map $\Log: (\C^*)^n \to \R^n$ is special Lagrangian fibration.
+Its fibers are the tori $\{|z_1| = r_1, \dots,|z_n| = r_n\}$.
 These tori are Lagrangian with respect to the standard symplectic form, and they are special with respect to the holomorphic volume form

 which has logarithmic poles along the coordinate hyperplanes in $\C^n$.
+The complex affine coordinates are $\log |z_i|$.